New York Uninsured Motorist Accident Lawyer

 Track your expenses:

-Keep all bills related to the accident, such as medical bills, medicine, and gas bills.
+Keep all bills related to the accident, such as medical, medicine, and gas.
 Everything that could be a consequence should also be kept.
 This report will help you to determine the right compensation number.

 Can I File a Claim Against an Uninsured Driver in NY?

-The total amount of expenses must be determined.
-If your own PIP and UM insurance is not enough to cover them, the uninsured driver must pay the remainder.
+The total expenses must be determined.
+If your PIP and UM insurance cannot cover them, the uninsured driver must pay the remainder.
 You are entitled to file a personal injury lawsuit.

-At The Ward Law Group PL, you can count on an uninsured motorist accident lawyer with vast experience in such cases.
+At The Ward Law Group, you can count on an uninsured motorist accident lawyer with vast experience in such cases.
 They will help you build a solid lawsuit that meets all the requirements.
 This will ensure you get the compensation you deserve.

 Understanding Uninsured Motorist Coverage

 Uninsured Motorist Insurance is mandatory in New York State.
-For a policy bearer can claim UM coverage it must be in one of the following situations:
+For a policy bearer to claim UM coverage, it must be in one of the following situations:

 • The tortfeasor is uninsured